JADES: The production and escape of ionizing photons from faint Lyman-alpha emitters in the epoch of reionization

-We note that the observed \fesc(\lya) (as well as EW) increases consistently with decreasing UV magnitudes (top-right), which may be indicative of decreasing neutral gas covering fractions that potentially play a more important role in dictating the strength of the observed \lya\ emission than the intrinsic production of ionizing photons.
+We also find that the observed \fesc(\lya) (just like EW(\lya)) increases consistently with decreasing UV magnitudes (Figure \ref{fig:lya_fesc}, top right), with strong correlations seen both for the JADES sample (p-value $=4.3\times10^{-2}$) and the full sample (p-value $=1.3\times10^{-2}$).
+This may be indicative of decreasing neutral gas covering fractions that potentially play a more important role in dictating the strength of the observed \lya\ emission than the intrinsic production of ionizing photons.

 However, We note that the lack of low \fesc(\lya) (or low EW(\lya)) detections from the faintest galaxies may also be a consequence of the flux limited nature of the spectroscopic data used in this study.
 It is also worth noting that the lack of high \fesc(\lya) observations from the UV-brightest galaxies is once again indicative of increasing neutral gas fractions in more luminous/massive systems, which likely attenuates and/or scatters the \lya\ flux along the line-of-sight.

-Comparing with O32 and EW(\hb), we find that neither of these quantities correlates strongly with \fesc(\lya) across our sample.
-We note that high O32 ratios and/or EW(\hb) are perhaps needed to have a higher chance of observing high \fesc(\lya), but there is considerable scatter in the O32 ratios that we measure for our LAEs, with some LAEs showing O32\,$<3$.
+Comparing with O32 and EW(\hb), we find that neither of these quantities correlates strongly with \fesc(\lya) across both the JADES-only sample as well as when including other LAEs (p-values $>0.4$).
+Several studies at lower redshifts have found that O32 correlates with \fesc(\lya) \citep[e.g.][]{yang17, flu22b}, whereas \citet{izotov20} reported no correlation between O32 and \fesc(\lya) for their sample of extreme \oiii\ emitters at low redshifts.
+We note that high O32 ratios and/or EW(\hb) are perhaps needed to have a higher chance of observing high \fesc(\lya) as was also noted by \citet{flu22b}, but there is considerable scatter in the O32 ratios that we measure for our LAEs, with some LAEs showing O32\,$<3$.
 Therefore, the O32 ratio may not be a good predictor of the expected \fesc(\lya) (and consequently LyC) from galaxies in the reionization era.